 I’ve Made the Election – What Do I Do Now?

+You may start changing your practices 30 days after filing the election form with the Department.
 When you bill your customers for property you have installed, you would charge them the sales tax.
 The sales tax will be charged on the sales price of the materials and supplies, which shall not be less than the manufacturer’s or retailer’s best customer price.
 You must also separately state the sales tax on any invoice or receipt.